ajay-dhangar/ajay-dhangar.github.io/README.md

 ## Overview

 Welcome to my portfolio website!
-I'm Ajay, an aspiring Full Stack Developer with a passion for building clean, efficient, and scalable solutions.
+I'm Ajay, an aspiring Full Stack Developer passionate about building clean, efficient, scalable solutions.
 This site showcases my skills, projects, and experiences, all crafted using modern technologies like React.js, TypeScript (TSX), MDX, and Docusaurus.

 ## About Me

 **Seeking Full Stack Development Opportunities**

 Hi!
 I'm Ajay, a software engineer specializing in the MERN stack (MongoDB, Express.js, React.js, Node.js).
 I thrive on solving complex problems and turning ideas into real-world solutions.
-My approach is driven by curiosity and collaboration, and I always aim to write code that is clean, maintainable, and efficient.
+My approach is driven by curiosity and collaboration, and I always aim to write clean, maintainable, and efficient code.

 ## Technologies Used